blackfireio/documentation/profiling-cookbooks/profiling-http-via-browser.rst

 .. image:: ../images/firefox-copy-as-curl.png

+.. _profiling-all-requests:

 Profiling all Requests
 ----------------------

-If you want to profile all pages from a session, open the extension and click on the *Profile all requests* link, then click on the *Record!* button.
+If you want to profile all pages from a session, open the extension and click on the ":ref:`Profile all requests <profiling-all-requests>`" link, then click on the *Record!* button.

 Blackfire will then profile all requests including POST requests, Ajax requests, and API calls.